 See more trip photos here.

-On the way home, we drove past the trailhead now with a line of cars.
+On the way home, we drove past the trailhead, now lined with cars.

 See more trip photos here.